How do I find out the age and manufacture of a manufactured home?

 What does the data plate display?

-On the data plate, you will find details of the manufactured home displayed, including date of manufacture, model number and manufacturer, and serial number.
+On the data plate, you will find details of the manufactured home displayed, including the date of manufacture, model number and manufacturer, and serial number.
 For a more detailed rundown of what you may find posted on the data plate, click here.

 What should I do if I can’t find the data plate?